-The ethical side of cocoa farming primarily relates to the treatment of people, as environmental concerns are dealt with by good sustainability practices.
-The sad truth is that our cocoa industry is plagued with the following practices:
+The ethical side of cocoa farming primarily relates to the treatment of people, as environmental concerns are largely dealt with by good sustainability practices.
+The sad truth is that our cocoa industry is plagued by the following practices:

 - Widespread Poverty